scuzzydude/asimov/asimov.md

 The metric protocol shall have a method of shunning.
 In the protocol, shunning is a voluntary action by pledges, where they stake a formal shun and reject transactions from the shunned scoot or pledges.
 This will reduce the number of nodes available to process transactions for a scoot, increasing transaction processing time or preventing it altogether.

 The charter should address how shuns are created.
-A board shun should take a unanimous vote by the board and prevent The Foundation from processing transaction for the scoot.
+A board shun should take a unanimous vote by the board and prevent The Foundation from processing transaction for the Scoot.
 A consensus shun would take a minimum number of pledges to stake.

 Shunning could be political.
 All scoot based in a country making war on its neighbor could be shunned.
 This could prevent the warmongers from profiting off seized works of genius.
 On the downside, it could lock out the passivist citizens of the invaded country from cashing out their scoot responsibilities and escaping war.